ugjka/kittybot/README.md

 ## Connection Passing

-KittyBot is able to restart without dropping its connection to the server (on Linux machines, and BSD flavours) by passing the TCP connection through a UNIX domain socket.
+KittyBot can restart without dropping its connection to the server (on Linux machines, and BSD flavors) by passing the TCP connection through a UNIX domain socket.
 This allows you to update triggers and other addons without actually logging your bot out of the IRC, avoiding the loss of op status and spamming the channel with constant join/part messages.
-To do this, run the program again with the same nick and without killing the first program (different nicks wont reuse the same bot instance).
-The first program will shutdown, and the new one will take over.
+To do this, run the program again with the same nick and without killing the first program (different nicks won't reuse the same bot instance).
+The first program will shut down, and the new one will take over.

 \***\*This does not work with SSL connections, because we can't hand over a SSL connections state.\*\***